plancks-cloud/plancks-cloud/README.md

 - Define a route in route.json

 Change the domainName field to the domain you would like to use.
 Change accept to `true` to accept LetsEncrypt terms and automatically setup HTTPS for this route as well.
+You may omit the `ssl` portion of the request or set accept to `false`.
+The email field is provided to LetsEncrypt.
+Please see their terms regarding the storage and use of your email address.

 ```json
 {